dangrgr/blog/2020/05/Password Spraying - Detection Research.md

 *-- Dan Grindall*
 *https://www.linkedin.com/in/dan-grindall/*

 All works within are created and intended for educational purposes, only.
 Do not use any knowledge gained here to engange in illigal activities!
-Purpose and character of the use portions of copyrighted work is for nonprofit educational purposes as described in Section 107 of U.S. Copyright act: https://www.copyright.gov/title17/92chap1.html#107
+Purpose and character of the use of any copyrighted work is for nonprofit educational purposes as described in Section 107 of U.S. Copyright act: https://www.copyright.gov/title17/92chap1.html#107

 ## Background for Password Spraying